Home

 However, each town has its own shellfishing regulations and specific locations where clamming is allowed.
 And you'll need to get a permit to dig clams.

 So if you want to go clamming while you're here, be sure to get a permit from the town where you'll be digging.
-(Don't even think of clamming without a permit, or in an area that's closed to shellfishing.
+(Don't even think of clamming without a permit or in an area that's closed to shellfishing.
 It's not worth risking a fine/illness!)

 Have a great time on the Cape!